M3CPR0J3CT/MEC/7. Project Management/Github Sequence.md

 # Introduction
 This is the typical sequence to make changes to the Github repository via the Command Line.
-It assumes wirking in the 'master' branch directly (which is only ok for top level changes only).
+It assumes wirking in the `master` branch directly (which is only ok for top level changes only).
-For more detailed updates (like Code, Documents, etc.) branching is recommended via 'git branch' (cf. .
+For more detailed updates (like Code, Documents, etc.) branching is recommended via `git branch` (cf. .

 # Summary
 TL;DR: The commands to use are:

     git pull -a
     git add -A
     git pull -a